DFXswiss/services/CONTRIBUTING.md

 the screen and takes one `toHaveScreenshot` per visual variant is enough.

-The build itself does not enforce any of this: it guards a global screenshot and document floor, and a missing `metadata.json` entry only produces a stderr warning (see `docs/handbook/README.md`).
-Completeness is therefore checked in review, and `handbook-check.yaml` does not even run on a pull request that only touches `src/`, because its path filter does not cover it.
+The build itself does not enforce any of this: it guards a global screenshot and document floor, and a missing `metadata.json` entry is accepted silently, falling back to a title derived from the file name — only an orphaned entry, one with no matching screenshots, produces a stderr warning (see `docs/handbook/README.md`).
+Completeness is therefore checked in review, and `handbook-check.yaml` does not even run on a pull request that touches application code under `src/` and nothing
+else: its path filter covers `src/static/assets/**` and no other path below `src/`.

 ## API access goes through the SDK